paulmarrington/Unity-Documentation/CustomAssets/index.md

 #### TransformConnector
 This connector allows for changes to the scale, rotation and position for any gameObject.transform.
 There is a video linked at the start of this document that uses changes of scale to show/hide a health-bar.

+#### GameObjectConnector
+The `GameObjectConnector` is a bit different.
+Add it to an existing GameObject with the menu ***Component/Custom Assets/GameObject Connector**** then drop in a custom asset that inherits from CustomAssets.Mutable.GameObject.
+Now code anywhere can access the game object until it is destroyed.

 ## Custom Asset Persistence
 If a custom asset is marked persistent in the Inspector, then it writes itself out to the PlayerPref database using a key combining the name and class.